[QODBC-Desktop] How to use QODBC with ColdFusion

-Using ColdFusion, whether it's an internal Intranet or on the World Wide Web, requires the Server Edition of QODBC.
+Using ColdFusion on an internal Intranet or the World Wide Web requires the Server Edition of QODBC.
+The QODBC Server Edition includes DCOM servers required to allow QODBC to run as a system service to find the instance of QuickBooks running on the server console.
 QuickBooks must be running with the company file opened on the system console.
-The QODBC Server Edition includes DCOM servers required to allow QODBC running as a system service to find the instance of QuickBooks running on the server console.

 You have two choices in setting up ColdFusion.
 The first is using the QODBC DCOM Servers.
 The second is using the Remote Connector Option.

-The DCOM Servers require QuickBooks to be running on the Server Console, not a Terminal Services session.
-They are more secure and require no extra overhead but are more rigid on how it is setup and it can be difficult to configure the security of the DCOM servers.
+The DCOM Servers require QuickBooks to run on the Server Console, not a Terminal Services session.
+They are more secure and require no extra overhead but are more rigid in how it is set up, and it cannot be easy to configure the security of the DCOM servers.